Tools that honor the Mask environment will only consider those cells that fall within the analysis mask in the operation.

 Tools such as Reclassify and Con can help create a raster analysis mask.

-- If the analysis mask is a feature class or feature layer, it will be converted internally to a raster upon execution.
-For this reason, ensure that the Cell Size and Snap Raster environments are set appropriately for your analysis.
+- If the analysis mask is a feature dataset, it will internally be converted to a raster on execution.
+For this reason, you should take care to ensure that the Cell Size and Snap Raster are set appropriately for your analysis.

 arcpy.env.mask = mask_source